 Change the first paragraph of 8.4.2.32 as follows:

 The TSPEC element contains the set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular non-AP STA, for use by the HC and non-AP STA(s) or a mesh STA and its peer mesh STAs in support of QoS traffic transfer using the procedures defined in 11.22.15.aa2 and 10.4.
 The element information format comprises the items as defined in this subclause, and the structure is defined in Figure 8-146.

+Change the third paragraph of 8.4.2.32 as follows: (#3092)

+The structure of the TS Info field is defined in Figure 8-186

+The Traffic Type subfield is a single bit and is set to 1 for a periodic traffic pattern (e.g., isochronous TS of MSDUs or A-MSDUs, with constant or variable sizes, that are originated at fixed rate) or set to 0 for an aperiodic, or unspecified, traffic pattern (e.g., asynchronous TS of low-duty cycles).

+The TSID subfield is 4 bits in length and contains a value that is a TSID.
+Note that the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 1 when the TSPEC element is included within an ADDTS Response Action frame.

+The Direction subfield specifies the direction of data carried by the TS as defined in Table 8-105 (Direction subfield encoding).

 Change the Reserved row in Table 8-96 as follows: